cellarium-ai/cellarium-ml/examples/cli_workflow/README.md

 ### train

-Change the number of devices, change strategy to `ddp_find_unused_parameters_true` (because trained PCA model contains parameters that are fixed during training), set the number of epochs, and set the path for logs and weights:
+Change the number of devices, change strategy to `ddp_find_unused_parameters_true` (because trained PCA model contains a dummy parameter that is not used in producing the loss during training; read more about `find_unused_parameters` option in the [DDP docs](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel)), set the number of epochs, and set the path for logs and weights:

 ```diff
 <   strategy: auto